HOW HYPNOSIS WORKS

-One of the most remarkable things about the brain is the fact that even in its worst state, the brain is still capable of limited operation.
+One of the most remarkable things about the brain is the fact that even in its worst state it is still capable of limited operation.
 Even in an unconscious state, there are autonomous functions being executed by the brain, such as the autonomic nervous system, the immune system, your heartbeat and breathing, and even simple digestion.

 Studies have shown that a person's level of hypnotizability can actually be increased, making them more susceptible to hypnosis.
 A 2018 study headed by professor Max Colheart, was able to increase the hypnotizability of some people through the use of Transcranial Magnetic Stimulation (TMS).
 It was found that this disrupted activity in part of the brain, increasing the subject's ability to be hypnotized.

 Researchers have also found ways to actually communicate with the brain in a deep delta (Esdaile) state using the Ines Simpson protocol.
 This is the deepest level of trance.
 The brain is thought to be in an infantile state.
 This is the best state for deep hypnotic programming.
 To be able to communicate with a subject at such a deep level was thought to be a major break through in hypnosis.
 (It is not known yet if this will also work for the Infra-Low level.)

 Much is now being learned about the human brain, thanks in large part to technological progress.
 High-tech innovations are now starting to make inroads on brain diagnosis and electrical measurement.
 The EEG is still a popular tool for hypnosis researchers [ example 2 | example 3 ], but new technologies have come along since the advent of the EEG.

-One high-tech method of measuring brain activity is
+One new high-tech method of measuring brain activity is

 magnetoencephalography (MEG), a neuroimaging process that measures the

 weak magnetic fields emitted by neurons.
 This technique can be used